aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps.md

 $ git -C ~/environment/argocd push
 ```

-Finally, we need to update (--upsert) existing an Argo CD `Application` to support `App of Apps` pattern.
+Finally, we need to update `--upsert` existing an Argo CD `Application` to support `App of Apps` pattern.
-We define a new path to Argo CD `Application`
+We define a new path to Argo CD `Application` using `--path app-of-apps`.
---path app-of-apps

 ```bash
 $ argocd app create apps --repo $(cat ~/environment/argocd_repo_url) \